Google Analytics 4 for Shopify: complete setup guide 2026

 Verification after 24-48 hours

-After 24-48 hours (GA4 has a processing delay), check if events are being received via Reports > Realtime.
+After 24-48 hours (GA4 has a processing delay), check if events are coming in via Reports > Realtime.
 Go through the entire ordering process yourself in an incognito window and verify that all events appear.

-Troubleshooting tip: Events not being received?
+Troubleshooting tip: Events not appearing?
 Check if your cookie banner or consent management platform is blocking GA4.
-Consent Mode must be configured correctly; otherwise, GA4 respects the cookie refusal and tracks nothing.
+Consent Mode must be correctly configured, otherwise GA4 respects cookie rejection and tracks nothing.

 Which events should you mark as conversions?

 Navigate to Admin > Events (under the Data display column).
-You will see an overview of all events that your property is tracking.
+You will see an overview of all events tracked by your property.

 Recommended conversions: